OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 # Sentiment analysis of automotive Tweets

-The automotive industry is a multi-buillion dollar company relying on postive business-client relations.
+The automotive industry is a multi-billion dollar company relying on positive business-client relations.
 With so much at stake, it is critical for these types of businesses to monitor and protect their online reputation.
 One way of obtaining live social media data about companies is to use Twitter to monitor live tweets to understand the sentiment of their customers.
 Furthermore, it is plausible that